mcellteam/nutmeg/README.md

 nutmeg is a regression test framework for the MCell simulator ([www.mcell.org](http://www.mcell.org)).

 Installation
 ------------

-nutmeg is written in go and can be compiled via

-<pre><code>go build</code></pre>

-in the top level directory.
+The nutmeg test framework is written in go.
+If you don't already use go, you'll probably need to set your GOPATH, which you can do like this:

+    export GOPATH=$HOME/go

+Note: feel free to use some other path than `$HOME/go`.

+To pull in nutmeg's dependencies, change into the top-level nutmeg directory and type this:

+    go get -u all

+Finally, to build nutmeg, enter this:

+    go build

 Production versions of nutmeg will be shipped with precompiled binaries for Linux, Mac OSX, and Windows.

 nutmeg expects a config file in TOML format called **nutmeg.conf** in the directory where the binary is located.
 Currently, this file only contains